matrix-org/matrix-spec-proposals/proposals/2676-message-editing.md

 returns via the C-S API will be updated by the server to account for subsequent edits.

-However, clients should apply the replacement themselves (or, alternatively, request an updated copy of the original via [`GET +/_matrix/client/v3/rooms/{roomId}/context/{eventId}`](https://spec.matrix.org/v1.2/client-server-api/#get_matrixclientv3roomsroomidcontexteventid) or similar) when the server is unable to do so.
-This happens in the following
+However, clients should apply the replacement themselves when the server is unable to do so.
+This happens in the following situations:
-situations:

-1. The client has already received the original event before the message edit event arrives.
+1. The client has already received and stored the original event before the message edit event arrives.

 2. The original event (and hence its replacement) are encrypted.